rohinivsenthil/postcode/README.md

 ## Related

-Read the [launch blog](https://rohinivsenthil.medium.com/postcode-vs-code-extension-alternative-to-postman-384816d4cf07) post on Medium.
+- Read the [launch blog](https://rohinivsenthil.medium.com/postcode-vs-code-extension-alternative-to-postman-384816d4cf07) post on Medium
+- Featured #11 Product of the day on [Product Hunt](https://www.producthunt.com/posts/postcode)
+- Featured in **Trending this week** on Visual Studio Code Marketplace